BramandUn/atomicswap/README.md

 Separate command line utilities are provided to handle the transactions required to perform a cross-chain atomic swap for each supported blockchain.
-For a swap between Bitcoin and Decred, the two utilities `btcatomicswap` and `dcratomicswap` are used.
+For a swap between Bitcoin and Stakenet, the two utilities `btcatomicswap` and `xsnatomicswap` are used.
 Both tools must be used by both parties performing the swap.

 Different tools may require different flags to use them with the supported wallet.
-For example, `btcatomicswap` includes flags for the RPC username and password while `dcratomicswap` does not.
+For example, `xsnatomicswap` as well as`btcatomicswap` includes flags for the RPC username and password while e.g. `dcratomicswap` does not.
 Running a tool without any parameters will show the full usage help.

 All of the tools support the same six commands.
 These commands are: